space-wizards/website-content/content/about/nightlies/_index.md

 You will need to have [Mono](https://www.mono-project.com/) installed on your system.
 For the client you can just run the app directly, *dismiss the popup telling you the app is not from a verified developer and thus you can't open it because Apple treats you like ~~the~~ sheep ~~you are for buying their products~~, open security preferences and hit "Open Anyways".*

-To run the server just run "`mono SS14.Server.exe`" with a terminal. rminal, and "`mono SS14.Server.exe`" for the server.
+To run the server just run "`mono Robust.Server.exe`" with a terminal. rminal, and "`mono Robust.Server.exe`" for the server.

 ## System Requirements